HL7/davinci-ecdx/input/pagecontent/attachments.md

 ### `$attachment` Operation

-This guide defines a simple RESTful interaction for exchanging attachments using `$attachment`, a FHIR [Operation].
+This guide defines a simple RESTful interaction for exchanging attachments using [`$attachment`], a FHIR [Operation].
 This operation accepts the clinical attachments and the necessary information needed to re-attach them to the claim, and returns a transaction layer http response.
 The re-attachment to the claim, subsequent processing, and response the the Payer is out of scope for this guide.
-See the [operation definition](todo.html) for further details.
+See the [`$attachment`] operation definition and examples below for further details.

 ### FHIR Technical Workflow